 Let’s start with these data giants who capture our attention and fit into our daily lives by providing us with free information, entertainment, and services.
 Service-based monetization is a model which Elad Natanson touches on nicely here.
 It’s a way in which relevant features and content are brought together in new ways to create a two-way channel of value for apps and their users.

-Unlike any attention merchants before them, these super apps understand that the real value lies in the richness and depth of their user data.
+The giant apps understand that the real value lies in the richness and depth of their user data.
 This data is captured with our consent, as we come to rely on their in-the-moment services for finding holidays during our downtime, hunting down nearby high street deals or receiving train service updates during our daily commute.

 As we well know, the audiences of these attention merchants aren’t the customer – they are the product.